 You looked at your husband today, not one foot from you, and you thought, “Man, I miss that guy.”

 You miss being alone with him.
 You miss talking to him about how Murnau’s Sunrise was boring as shit and exclaiming that the UCLA film and television department has to stop screening it.

 You think they should screen Bridesmaids instead.
 Screw film history!
-You’d rather dine with Trump than sit through fucking Last Year at Marienbad again.
+You’d rather dine with Trump than sit through Last Year at Marienbad again.

 Oh, the liveliness of this conversation, that would certainly lead to sex.

 You have friends with teenagers who seem to be really attempting to keep sex alive.
 You know this because you used their bathroom today.
 And as you sat, contemplating their Oaxacan tile, you noticed the latest edition of The Economist sitting in their toilet magazine rack.

 The freaking Economist!